AvivYaish/SMTsolver/README.md

         solver.get_assignment()

 ### Formula format
-The formula must be pure, and is either a "standard" boolean formula, or a UF formula, or a TQ formula.
+The formula must be pure, either a "standard" boolean formula, or a UF formula, or a TQ formula.

 ##### General requirements
 Reserved words that cannot be used as names or anywhere in a name: